Stochastic Neural Network Symmetrisation in Markov Categories: A general methodology for symmetrisation

-This approach is both more general and more convenient than constructing a full left adjoint, and we will use it as the basis for the methodology we develop in what follows.
+For our purposes, this approach is more convenient than constructing a full left adjoint, and we will use it as the basis for the methodology we develop in what follows.

-Technically, it does not follow from the statement of Theorem \ref{thm:partial-left-adjoint-existence} alone that the bijections \eqref{eq:transpose-characterisation-hom-sets} do amount to an equivalence of categories as stated here.
-It is also necessary to show that these bijections respects function composition, and so define a functor.
-For theoretical interest, we show this as Corollary \ref{cor:co-kleisli-equivalence} in the Appendix. \end{remark}